z0al/commitlint-bot/README.md

 ## Usage

-1. Browse to [GitHub Apps - commitlint-bot][apps]
+1. Browse to [GitHub Apps - commitlint][apps]
 2. Accept the permissions
 3. Allow access to repositories

-On the next pull request, a status check from `commitlint-bot` will appear:
+On the next pull request, a status check from `commitlint` will appear:

 ![status-check-screenshot][]